zlogdanbr/mycpp/readme.md

 Once you do that you may edit the config.py file and configure your build.
 They are easy to use and more fun than makefiles.
 I suspect that you can port than to Linux easily.

-build --s yoursource.cpp 	> builds the select source ignoring the SRC variable (*) build						> expects you to have set the SRC variable at config.py build --clean				> removes OBJs and EXEs files
+> build --s yoursource.cpp 	# builds the select source ignoring the SRC variable (*)
+> build						# expects you to have set the SRC variable at config.py

-You can use it at your will, and please remember to mention me if possible.
+> build --clean				# removes OBJs and EXEs files

 (*)
 Please change your local config.sys to have